Processes for Prospective Students/Students with Housing Accommodations

 - SAS informs Housing Services of the priority approval decision, email confirmation to students (on going).

-- SAS sends priority approved lists to Housing Services by June 15.
+- SAS sends priority approved lists to Housing Services.

-- Housing Services complete priority housing accommodation housing assignments by July 1, email housing accommodation priority housing assignment to students by July 15.
+- Housing Services complete priority housing accommodation housing assignments and emails housing accommodation priority housing assignment to students.

 Parking and Temporary Transportation Needs for Residents in University Housing